eolt/Flask_WebApps/DailyQuotesEmailer/ReadMe.md

 ```
 The hour relies on the localtime of the server which runs the program.
 I am running my program off [Heroku,](https://daily-stoicism-quotes.herokuapp.com) which is set to UTC time, so the hour is set to trigger at 7 A.M.
 Central Time (12 hours past).
 It can be updated to whichever over you would like or off the type of server used.

 The process of sending the email is done using Python library smtplib.
 I created a gmail account as the default sender of the emails.
-The list of email recipients is gathered and Saved by GET & POST [Mailchimp API](https://mailchimp.com/developer/marketing/api/)
+The list of email recipients is gathered and saved by GET & POST [Mailchimp API](https://mailchimp.com/developer/marketing/api/)

 ## Samples